Create a Trigger

 Define New Trigger

-Both the Name and Description will be included in notifications about the trigger.
-Ensure the name describes clearly what has happened, while the description should indicate next steps or include links back to documentation, so that the person who receives the alert will know how to respond.
+Description (optional) Used in notifications about the trigger.
+Recommended use: indicate next steps or include links back to documentation, so alert receiver will know how to respond.

 Trigger Query